The MD Transportation Authority (MDTA) offers the following travel tips for the fall season:

 For your safety and the safety of other motorists and emergency personnel:

-· Watch for patches of wet leaves, which presents slippery & dangerous driving conditions.
+· Watch for patches of wet leaves on the road.
+Once leaves become wet, they can present slippery & dangerous driving conditions.

 · When driving in fog, use low beam headlights since the high beam setting creates glare and reduces visibility.